 Most bad decisions in home loans happen due to a lack of knowledge or good advice.
 In this article, we start off discussing how mortgage interest rates are calculated, what impacts mortgage rates, and their cyclical nature.

-We will also look into how the COVID-19 pandemic has affected mortgage rates in Singapore and what can you expect in 2021 and beyond.
+We will also look into how the COVID-19 pandemic has affected mortgage rates in Singapore and what you can expect in 2021 and beyond.
 You will get expert tips on whether you should buy or refinance a property in Singapore in 2021.

 With all the guidance and tips from industry experts at DollarBack Mortgage, you will be able to make smart, informed decisions while availing of a home loan in Singapore.
 So, let’s get started.